NEWS

 (From left) Jayla Turner, Camille Cashen and Emily Starr are among CMU's new students.
 Each shared why they picked CMU.

 Emily Starr took a slightly different path to CMU — she enrolled as a transfer student from Mott Community College.
-This year, the university welcomed 953 transfer students on the fall semester's first day.
+Transfer students have also increased in number in the last three years.
+This year, the university welcomed 971 transfer students for the fall semester.

 A young, smiling woman wearing a black top and pants standing outside.